-Contact any existing member of Yoshi, or the president listed at the top of this page, for an application.
+Contact any existing member of Yoshi for an application.
 Once an application has been received, the unit will vote on the Noble and the President will deliver the results to the applicant.
 Upon admission, the first years dues will need to be paid.

-Midian Yoshi (or Young Shriners) orignally started out as a group of younger shriners who wore roller skates and during a parade, were pulled along by holding on to a rope attached to Caddilac's.
-At intersections, they would let go of the ropes and skate around.
-When they were ready to move on, they would then grab ahold of the ropes again and proceed!
+Midian Yoshi (or Young Shriners) orignally started out as a group of younger shriners who wore roller skates and during a parade, were pulled along by holding on to a rope attached to Cadillacs.
+At intersections, they would let go of the ropes and skate around!
+When they were ready to move on, they would then grab ahold of the ropes again and proceed to the next intersection!

-It was later decided that something a little more "fun" was needed and the unit purchased go-karts for the unit members to drive.
+It was later decided that something a little more "fun" was needed and the go-karts were purchased for the unit to drive.
 Many of these original karts have been sold down the line and are still being run in the unit today.

 There is no age limit for being a member of Yoshi, even though it used to mean "Young Shriner" is has since been changed to "Young at Heart".